Beating classical heuristics for the binary paint shop problem with the quantum approximate optimization algorithm: Solving the Binary Paint Shop problem with QAOA

 where $\braket{\Delta_C^\mathrm{sim}}$, $\braket{\Delta_C^\mathrm{QPU}}$ and $\braket{\Delta_C^\mathrm{random}}$ denote the expected instance-wise color change obtained from the simulation, the QPU and random guessing respectively.
 A value of $\delta{C}=0$ implies that the QPU found results as good as the ideal simulation did, while $\delta{C}=1$ means that the QPU output mimics random guessing.

 In Fig.~\ref{fig:performance_ionq}, we plot the distribution of $\delta C$ over all $N$ instances for increasing system size.
 As clearly visible, for the smallest system size ($n=2$) the results are close to an ideal simulation, while for the largest studied instances ($n=11$), the output is almost random.
 Similar to previous QAOA experiments \cite{arute2020quantum, pagano2020quantum, otterbach2017unsupervised}, the present results highlight the strong influence of noise on the performance of the quantum algorithm.
+Moreover, in the same figure, we show the quantity $\delta C$ where we replaced the QPU results with obtained from a simulation with noise.
+In this simulation, the noise was tuned such that we find agreement with the reported single- and two-qubit fidelities in \cite{wright2019benchmarking}.
+For more details on the noise model used, we refer to Appendix~\ref{app:noise}.
+As visible, the simulation with noise cannot fully explain the experimental data.
+This could have several reasons: \begin{enumerate} \item On IonQ all gates are carried out strictly successively \cite{ionq-website}, which leads to long idle times of the qubits.
+This is not taken into account by errors of single- and two-qubit gates. \item The fidelites reported in \cite{wright2019benchmarking} were obtained for isolated 1- and 2-qubit gates. \end{enumerate} This outcome highlights that single- and two-qubit fidelities are not sufficient to fully characteristic the hardware's performance.